The next ride will be on Friday 21st June

 I am arranging a weekend away in late June which will include a taste of the Cotswolds again this year (but the southerly part) for the weekend of 14th-16th June 2019.
 It will be based around Malmesbury, which offers a range of facilities to meet our needs in terms of accommodation etc.

-As usual there will be rides arranged for Friday afternoon 23rd as well as all day Saturday 24th (normal and faster paced) and for the morning of Sunday 25th.
+As usual there will be rides arranged for Friday afternoon 14th as well as all day Saturday 15th (normal 40-miler and faster 60+ miles) and a short ride for the morning of Sunday 16th.

 Some useful links to find accommodation:

 The following link only provides limited information on this occasion: www.cotswolds.info/accommodation/malmesbury-lodgings.shtml

 Camping for caravans and motorhomes can be found at either: https://www.burtonhill.co.uk/

 I look forward to seeing as many of you that can make, it for what will hopefully be a ‘cycling filled’ weekend!

 Further details will be provided on routes etc.